 Capital One and its popular Capital One Venture Rewards Credit Card have long been fan-favorites among travelers, thanks to how easy it is to both earn and redeem miles toward a trip.
-But now, the credit card company is playing in the big leagues when it comes to transferring points to airlines and hotels, too.
+But after some changes and the introduction of the Capital One Venture X Rewards Credit Card, the company is playing in the big leagues when it comes to transferring points to airlines and hotels, too.

 Capital One first launched the ability to transfer Venture Miles straight to airline partners back in late 2018, adding a new way to use those miles.
-But with poor transfer ratios, those Capital One transfer partners weren’t a great option … until now.
-Last week, the company announced that its miles now transfer to almost all of its nearly 20 airline and hotel partners on a 1:1 basis – a major improvement.
+But with poor transfer ratios, those Capital One transfer partners weren't a great option … but they are now.
+After major improvements over the years, Venture Miles now transfer to almost all of its nearly 20 airline and hotel partners on a 1:1 basis.

-That adds some very valuable ways to use your Capital One miles beyond the easy-to-use Purchase Eraser function.
-But sending miles to Capital One transfer partners certainly comes with confusion.
+That adds some very valuable ways to use your Capital One miles beyond the easy-to-use feature for covering travel purchases with miles.
+But sending miles to Capital One transfer partners also comes with confusion.
 Are these transfers really worth it?
 How do they work?
 And when should you transfer Capital One miles?

 Let's take a look.